How to tell if your security software might be causing an issue

 - You can’t connect to iTunes Store to buy or download content.

 - iTunes won’t open.

-*If you see error 9006, your computer might not be able to connect to Apple servers or your iPhone, iPad, or iPod touch.
+*If you see error 9006, your computer may not be able to connect to Apple servers or your iPhone, iPad or iPod touch.
 Check for communication issues between iTunes and Apple software update servers.
-If you still see the error message, then continue reading to learn how to check your connectivity and security software.
+If you still see the error message, continue reading to find out how to check your connectivity and security software.

 Things to check first

 - Make sure the date, time and time zone on your computer have been set correctly.
 Find out how to update these settings on a Mac or on a PC.

 - Log in to an administrative user account, not a guest account.
 Find out how to do this on a PC.

 - Update to the latest version of iCloud for Windows or update to the latest version of iTunes.

 - Make sure that you have the latest software on your Mac or on your PC.

 - Make sure that you set up Windows Hello.
 Find out how to set it up.